hoodiecrow/ConsTcl/README.md

 When a comma is found in the input buffer, `parse-unquoted-expr` is activated.
 If it reads an at-sign (@) it selects the symbol `unquote-splicing`, otherwise it selects the symbol `unquote`.
-Then it reads an entire expression and returns it wrapped in the selected symbol.
+Then it parses an entire expression and returns it wrapped in the selected symbol.
 Both of these expressions are only suppposed to occur inside a quasiquoted expression.